VictoriaMetrics/VictoriaMetrics/README.md

 ## Tuning

-* There is no need for VictoriaMetrics tuning since it uses reasonable defaults for command-line flags, which are automatically adjusted for the available CPU and RAM resources.
+* No need in tuning for VictoriaMetrics - it uses reasonable defaults for command-line flags, which are automatically adjusted for the available CPU and RAM resources.
-* There is no need for Operating System tuning since VictoriaMetrics is optimized for default OS settings.
+* No need in tuning for Operating System - VictoriaMetrics is optimized for default OS settings.
   The only option is increasing the limit on [the number of open files in the OS](https://medium.com/@muhammadtriwibowo/set-permanently-ulimit-n-open-files-in-ubuntu-4d61064429a).
   The recommendation is not specific for VictoriaMetrics only but also for any service which handles many HTTP connections and stores data on disk.
 * VictoriaMetrics is a write-heavy application and its performance depends on disk performance.
 So be careful with other